hyperhq/runv/README.md

 [![Build Status](https://travis-ci.org/hyperhq/runv.svg?branch=master)](https://travis-ci.org/hyperhq/runv)
 ## runV

-`runV` is a hypervisor-based runtime for [OCF](https://github.com/opencontainers/specs).
+`runV` is a hypervisor-based runtime for [OCI](https://github.com/opencontainers/runtime-spec).

-### OCF
+### OCI
-`runV` is compatible with OCF.
-However, due to the difference between hypervisors and containers, the following sections of OCF don't apply to runV:
+`runV` is compatible with OCI.
+However, due to the difference between hypervisors and containers, the following sections of OCI don't apply to runV:
 - Namespace
 - Capability
 - Device